Merv Hobbs: Post VFL career

 In 1966, Hobbs played 4 games for VFA team, Yarraville.
 This was curtailed with ongoing problems with the injured knee.
 In 1968, Hobbs Captain-Coached, Seddon, in the Footscray Districts League.
 In 1971, Hobbs coached Footscray Under 19's to 5th spot on the ladder, then supplying the Footscray Seniors with many young stars.
 In 1972, Hobbs missed out on the Footscray Seniors coaching job, only being beaten by last minute applicant, who was Bob Rose, the champion Collingwood player and coach.
 Also Hobbs then was appointed in 1972, Captain-Coach of Melton Football Club, on top of the ladder all year and unbeaten.
 Melton beat Darley by 10 goals in the second semi-final, only to have a tragic loss that night, of their star player, best and fairest winner, Cahill, who was killed in a car accident.
 Playing Darley again in the Grand Final, Melton were hot favourites for the win, after being unbeaten all year, a win was on track until player Fanning, push Hobbs into the iron fence and broke his jaw.
 His brother, Bonga, who was on the bench, right where the incident happened, jumped up and knocked out 6'6 Fanning.
 With the loss of Cahill, and the severe injury to Hobbs, their playing coach, Melton played the man and not the ball and ultimately lost the Grand Final.
 In 1973, Hobbs played for Brunswick in a losing Grand Final.
 In 1974, Hobbs Captain-Coached Unbeaten Newport to the Flag.
 In 1976, Hobbs was chairman of selectors for Footscray Football Club.

-In 1977, Hobbs and his brother Dave, kicked 10 goals between them in the Grand Final to win by 8 goals over hot favourites, Benalla All Blacks in a violent Grand Final in the Benalla & District Football League giving Longwood their first premiership in 24 years.
-The Following year, 1978, Hobbs and his brother were assistant coaches at West Newport to Charlie Menzies, the Coach, who Merv had coached at Footscray Under 19's in 1971.
+In 1977, Hobbs and his brother Dave, kicked 10 goals between them for Longwood in the Benalla & District Football League Grand Final to win by 8 goals over hot favourites, Benalla All Blacks in a violent Grand Final, giving Longwood their first premiership in 24 years.
+The following year, 1978, Hobbs and his brother were assistant coaches at West Newport to Charlie Menzies, the coach, who Merv had coached at Footscray Under 19's in 1971.
 On a very windy day for the second semi final, West Newport were beaten by Brooklyn by 2 points, but responded in the Grand Final, by winning at a margin of 39 points, Hobbs and his brother kicked 6 goals between them giving West Newport their first premiership in 9 years.
 In 1979 & 1980, Hobbs coached Williamstown in the VFA Second Division, playing in the finals in both years, supplying a 15 year old, Ian Fairley to North Melbourne in the VFL.
 Hobbs went on to being President of Williamstown Football Club for many years.